tenfef/btc_address_validator/README.md

 BTC Address Validator
 =====================

-Validate a BTC Address in PHP easily.
+A simple way to validate a bitcoin address in PHP easily.

 ```